mattkleiny/jetbrains-azure-devops-plugin/README.md

 ## Installation

 * Download the latest build from [GitHub actions](https://github.com/mattkleiny/jetbrains-azure-devops-plugin/actions)
 * Install the [plugin from disk in your IDE](https://www.jetbrains.com/help/idea/managing-plugins.html#install_plugin_from_disk).
-All JetBrains IDEs are supported.
+All JetBrains IDEs should be supported.
-* Add a new server and select `Azure DevOps` as the server type.
+* Add a new server and select `AzureDevOps` as the server type.
 You can find the settings under `Tools -> Tasks -> Servers`.
-  * Enter the Team ID from Azure DevOps.
+  * Enter your desired Team ID.
-  * Enter the Project Name from Azure DevOps.
+  * Enter your desired Project Name.
-  * Enter a [Personal Access Token](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) for Azure DevOps.
+  * Enter your own [Personal Access Token](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) for Azure DevOps.
     * It needs the following permissions:
-      * Project and Team: Read
+      * Project and Team: `Read`
-      * Work Items: Read & Write
+      * Work Items: `Read & Write`

-* Open the `Tasks` tool window, and it should now display Work Items that are assigned to you.
+You can now open the `Tasks` tool window, and it should now display work items from the Azure DevOps instance.

+## Features

+At the moment, the tool will only show issues assigned to the Access Token owner.

-* You can now use all the standard [JetBrains Task Management features](https://www.jetbrains.com/help/idea/managing-tasks-and-context.html)
+Most of the standard Task Management features are supported:
+- [x] Open extended issue details
+- [x] Search open issues
+- [x] Search closed issues
+- [x] Changelists and commit messages

+A few features are not yet supported:
+- [ ] Comments
+- [ ] Time tracking